adhardy/Multi-Webbing/README.md

 When creating a job, you need to pass a job function that the thread will call to do some work.

-The job function has 4 required arguments and 2 optional ones:
+The job function has 3 required arguments and 2 optional ones:

 ### Required Arguments

-1. id

-Not currently used by the threads or jobs, will be removed in a future update, so can be set to None.

-2. url
+1. url

 The URL of the webpage to be worked on.

-3. job_function
+2. job_function

 The function the thread should call when it picks the job out of the queue.
 See (Job Function)[#Job-Function].

-4. custom_data
+3. custom_data

 An argument that can be used for anything to be accessed inside the job function.

 ### Optional Arguments

-1. session
+4. session

 A requests.session object.
 If this is not set, the job will use the session set when the MultiWebbing object was instanced.

-2. lock
+5. lock

 A threading.lock object.
 If this is not set, the job will use the lock set when the MultiWebbing object was instanced.